| CONTENTS

 "Mr J Lafayette of Dublin exhibits

 two genre pictures, perfect specimens of the photographic art."
+Although medal winners are not cited for

 this year, the tone of the newspaper review would suggest that James Lauder